luisgc2116/luis_notes/index.md

 ## Preliminaries

+1a.
+[Introduction](preliminaries/intro_bayesian_prob/): Introduction to Bayesian and Frequentist Statistics.

-1. [Introduction](preliminaries/introduction/): What is probabilistic graphical modeling?
+1b.
+[Introduction](preliminaries/introduction/): What is probabilistic graphical modeling?
 Overview of the course.

 2. [Review of probability theory](preliminaries/probabilityreview): Probability distributions.
 Conditional probability.
 Random variables (*under construction*).